 Configuration parameters affect how the package behaves.
-They can be set using a dictionary-like interface of the configuration config, which can be imported from the base package.
-Here is a list of all configuration options that can be adjusted in the package:
+They can be set using a dictionary-like interface of the configuration configuration options that can be adjusted in the package:

 numba.debug

 Determines whether numba uses the debug mode for compilation.
 If enabled, this emits extra information that might be useful for debugging.
 (Default value: False)